 - Raise their ambitions

-- Boost their education
+- Increase their motivation

-- Increase their awareness about college.
+- Increase their awareness about college

 The All-Ireland Research Observatory (AIRO) – an organisation that helps to map information in a visual way and this helps understand information.
 It will analyse existing information including:

 - The Pobal HP deprivation index (This is a way of measuring wealth or disadvantage in an area)